 Pick a strong man —For the past 35 years Randy’s risen countless mornings and gone to his corporate job with aching joints and a body that doesn’t always feel great.
 Some years he’s taken 100 business flights in every kind of weather.
 I’m always awed by his toughness and the skill needed to provide for a family year after year.
 What a great example to our two sons.
 What a great example to me.

 And that’s the list.
 That’s what you look for in a husband.
-I got lucky and know it.
+I got lucky.
 I found my best friend early in life and we got married and somehow kept it together.

 Did I miss anything?
 What makes your marriage work?
 Comments are always welcome and if you like, please share.
 Thank you!